aesee/MarvelEngine/README.md

 # MarvelEngine
 The game engine

-The project start again from scratch.
-Now it uses an OpenGL instead DirectX.
+The project starts again from scratch.
+Now it uses an OpenGL instead of DirectX.
-Put glew32.dll in folder with bin.
+Put glew32.dll in a folder with the bin.